fsquillace/juju-old/README.md

 1. Consider to have a server in production which run an important service.
 Generally, the system has to be as simple as possible without installing packages for administration purpose.
     With JuJu you can install your package in your own folder directory without affecting the performance of your system.
 2. You can create your own GNU/Linux distribution from scratch.
 You can follow the Linux from Scratch guide (http://www.linuxfromscratch.org/lfs/) and install each packages mentioned into the guide using JuJu.
+3. JuJu is a weak dependency package manager that allow the user to choose if the package dependencies need to be installed.

 ## Quickstart
 After installing JuJu (See next section) install/remove a package like `tcpdump` is extremely easy.